-As described in Sect. ??4, the outputs of the first MC simulation applied to the dataset are 100 possible event characteristics (i.e. D, I, c and E) for each debris flow.
-The relative variability of all these outputs is quantified through the computation of the CV of each event characteristic characteristics distribution.
-This allows providing a complete inspection and interpretation of the all outputs.
-The the absolute variability is then quantified through the computation of the variability range given by the difference between the minimum and the maximum values of the variable and it is evaluated only for the D and Idistributions.
+In this analysis, we compare the MC means (I,D) couples, the threshold obtained with the mean values of a and b and of each event characteristic distribution.
+This allows providing a complete inspection and interpretation of the threshold uncertainty bounds with the results of the original calibration phase (reference values) in order to assess the differences between the two approaches all outputs.
+The absolute variability is then quantified through the computation of the variability range given by the difference between the minimum and the maximum values of the variable and it is evaluated only for the D and I distributions.
 This analysis allows highlighting the variability of the (I,D) couples in the ID plane for each event.
 Finally, possible correlations between the absolute variability and some event features are assessed.